linode/docs/docs/security/visualize-server-security-with-the-elk-stack.md

 # Setup The ELK Stack And Integrate Wazuh OSSEC

-Installing the ELK Stack components can be accomplished in various ways, however installation via rpm will yield the latest versions.
+Installing the ELK Stack components can be accomplished in various ways.
+However, installation via RPM will yield the latest versions.

 ## Update System And Install Pre-requisites